apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 Client-Related Configuration
 ----------------------------

+.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.policy STRING DISABLED
+   :reloadable:

+   Configures |TS| to verify the origin server certificate with the Certificate Authority (CA).
+This configuration takes a value of :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`

+   You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_server_policy attribute<override-verify-server-policy>`.

+:code:`DISABLED`
+   Server Certificate will not be verified :code:`PERMISSIVE`
+   Certificate will be verified and the connection will not be established if verification fails.
+:code:`ENFORCED`
+   The provided certificate will be verified and the connection will be established irrespective of the verification result.
+If verification fails the name of the server will be logged.

+.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.properties STRING ALL
+   :reloadable:

+   Configures |TS| for what the default verify callback should check during origin server verification.

+   You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_server_properties attribute<override-verify-server-properties>`.

+:code:`NONE`
+   Check nothing in the standard callback.
+Rely entirely on plugins to check the certificate.
+:code:`SIGNATURE`
+   Check only for a valid signature.
+:code:`NAME`
+   Check only that the SNI name is in the certificate.
+:code:`ALL`
+   Check both the signature and the name.

 .. ts:cv:: CONFIG proxy.config.ssl.client.verify.server INT 0
    :reloadable:
+   :deprecated:

+   This setting has been deprecated and :ts:cv:`proxy.config.ssl.client.verify.server.policy` and :ts:cv:`proxy.config.ssl.client.verify.server.properties` should be used instead.

-   Configures Traffic Server to verify the origin server certificate with the Certificate Authority (CA).
+   Configures |TS| to verify the origin server certificate with the Certificate Authority (CA).
 This configuration takes a value between 0 to 2.

    You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_origin_server attribute<override-verify-origin-server>`.

    :0: Server Certificate will not be verified
-:1: Certificate will be verified and the connection will not be established if verification fails.
+   :1: Certificate will be verified and the connection will not be established if verification fail
-:2: The provided certificate will be verified and the connection will be established irrespective of the verification result.
-If verification fails the name of the server will be logged.
+   :2: The provided certificate will be verified and the connection will be established

 .. ts:cv:: CONFIG proxy.config.ssl.client.cert.filename STRING NULL
    :overridable:

-   The filename of SSL client certificate installed on Traffic Server.
+   The filename of SSL client certificate installed on |TS|.

 .. ts:cv:: CONFIG proxy.config.ssl.client.cert.path STRING /config